Texas Department of Criminal Justice

 Community Justice Assistance Division

-CJAD is responsible for:
+CJAD is responsible for the following:

 - Reviewing and approving each CSCD's community justice plan and budget.